 - The last execution in North Carolina was in 2006.
 Concerns about systemic racial bias and the state’s lethal injection procedure led to a suspension of executions.

-- In the modern era, nine people have gotten the death penalty in North Carolina and been exonerated.
+- In the modern era, ten people have gotten the death penalty in North Carolina and been exonerated.

 - For every five people executed in North Carolina, one innocent person has been removed from death row.

 - All total, exonerated men have served 86 years on death row.

 - On September 2, 2014, Henry McCollum, N.C.’s longest-serving person on death row, was exonerated by DNA evidence after 30 years of living under a death sentence.
 His brother, Leon Brown, who was serving a life sentence for the crime, was also exonerated.